 FAIL if SET_INT{FEAT_COMPLETE} does not arrive within TSINK_FEAT_COMPL{max}.

 Tester to examine the WRITE_BURST data (especially the VDI’s) to determine capabilities of the DUT.
+It is necessary for the tester to record in a variable the support status for Multi-View indicated by the DUT in the VDI field of its WRITE_BURSTs of HEV video modes.
+If any VDI field indicates support for Multi-View, then the ATT command shall be accurately supported.
+If no VDI field indicates support for Multi-View, then the ATT command shall not be sent to the DUT by a connected Source.
+(Refer to MHL 3 Specification, Sections 5.11, and 7.9.1.)

+If DUT's VDI_L[5:0] are not all '0', then DUT is indicating some supported Multi-View:

+Set MEAS_VIDEO_MULTIVIEW to YES.

+If DUT's VDI_L[5:0] are all '0', then DUT is indicating no supported Multi-View:

+Set MEAS_VIDEO_MULTIVIEW to NO.

-If the DUT’s VDI_L[5:0] are all ‘0’, and CDF_PRODUCT_MULTIVIEW_CAPABLE field is NO, and CDF_VIDEO_MULTIVIEW field is NO; then PASS (SKIP), else continue.
+If CDF_PRODUCT_MULTIVIEW_CAPABLE field is NO, and MEAS_VIDEO_MULTIVIEW is NO; then PASS (SKIP), else continue.

-If CDF_PRODUCT_MULTIVIEW_CAPABLE field is YES, and CDF_VIDEO_MULTIVIEW is YES, then continue, else FAIL.
+If CDF_PRODUCT_MULTIVIEW_CAPABLE field is YES, and MEAS_VIDEO_MULTIVIEW is YES, then continue, else FAIL.

-If the DUT’s VDI_L[5:0] are NOT all ‘0’ then continue to test, else FAIL.

 Invoke DUT to send ATT command.

 If DUT ATT command is successful, test equipment shall respond with ATTK.